spiral/docs/filters/filter.md

 > The error format is identical to one described in [validation](/security/validation.md).

 ## Inheritance
-You can extend one filter from another, the schema, validation and setters will be inherited:
+You can extend one filter from another, the schema, validation, and setters will be inherited:

 ```php
 namespace App\Filter;